 - Suzuki Ignis: average premium £548.62 per year

 - Suzuki Alto: average premium £575.97 per year

 Surprisingly, the Swift is the most expensive.
 But this could also be due to its popularity with young drivers, which can push up the average.

 However, when you consider that the average annual premium for 17-24 year olds across all makes and models is a whopping £1,324**, the Suzuki Swift average premium at £730.76* is still significantly cheaper.

-*All average price amounts based on Compare the Market data in June 2018.
+*All average price amounts based on Compare the Market data from Oct 1st to Dec 31st 2018.
 These averages are based on all our customer quotes, from people with different age ranges, addresses and driving histories.
 You may find a cheaper or more expensive quote based on your circumstances.